MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hyper-v-requirements.md

 ## Verify Hardware Compatibility

-Apart from above mentioned OS and Hardware requirements to verify compatibility, open up PowerShell or a command prompt (cmd.exe) and type **systeminfo**.
+After checking the operating system and hardware requirements above, verify hardware compatibility in Windows by opening a PowerShell session or a command prompt (cmd.exe) window, typing **systeminfo**, and then checking the Hyper-V Requirements section.
 If all listed Hyper-V requirements have a value of **Yes**, your system can run the Hyper-V role.
 If any item returns **No**, check the requirements listed in this document and make adjustments where possible.

 ![](media/SystemInfo-upd.png)